designsystemsinternational/mechanic/.github/ISSUE_TEMPLATE/---bug-report.md

 ---
 name: "\U0001F41B Bug report"
 about: Report an issue with Mechanic.
-title: "\U0001F41B - "
+title: ''
 labels: 'bug:bug:'
 assignees: ''

 ---

 **Describe the bug**
-A description of what the bug is.
+A description of what the bug or issue is.

 **To Reproduce**
 Steps to reproduce the behavior: